Who Pays Realtor Fees?

 Commission rules change, but strategy still matters

-The rules may have changed, but the fundamentals of selling a home haven’t.
+The rules may have changed, but the basics of selling a home haven’t.
 Buyers still need representation.
 Sellers still want strong offers.
 In the end, smart commission strategies help bridge the gap, and that starts with hiring a proven real estate agent who earns their commission.

-HomeLight can connect you with top-performing local agents in your area through our Agent Match platform.
+Connect with top-performing local agents in your area through our Agent Match platform.
 This free tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 Whether you decide to pay the buyer’s agent commission or not, make sure your approach supports your bigger goal: a successful sale with the best possible outcome.